Nexus-Mods/extension-quickbms-support/README.md

 Finally, note that we’re using the allowResize parameter which must be provided when attempting a ReImport.
 In this case we set it to true, which means that any mod files that can’t fit inside the memory block of the original file will be appended at the end of the archive.

 Writing content relies heavily on the BMS script itself to dictate what to write and where; it’s highly advised to backup any game archives before writing to them.
-Note that we’re using the keepTemporaryFiles option below, depending on how the temporary files are generated, they will be stored either inside the OUTPUT_PATH or same directory as the game’s archive.
+Note that we’re using the keepTemporaryFiles option below, depending on how the temporary files are generated, they will be stored either inside the operationPath or same directory as the game’s archive.
 It’s very important to include this option whenever the BMS script is writing to temporary files.

 ```
-context.api.events.emit('quickbms-operation', BMS_PATH,
-GAME_ARCHIVE_PATH, OUTPUT_PATH, 'write', { keepTemporaryFiles: true },
+context.api.ext.qbmsWrite({
+      bmsScriptPath: path.join(__dirname, 'zip.bms'),
+      archivePath: path.join(__dirname, 'tutorial.zip'),
+      operationPath: path.join(__dirname, 'opPath'),
+      qbmsOptions: {
+        keepTemporaryFiles: true,
+      },
-(err) => {
+      callback: (err) => {
         If (err !== undefined) {
 	// Something went wrong, error handling code goes here.
         } else {
 	// QBMS has executed the provided BMS script and has
 	//  written the bits/bytes/strings into the game archive.
         }
+      }
+    });
   });
 ```

 This functionality is useful when we need to write bits/bytes/strings directly into the game archive or when we wish to create a brand new file; RE2 and DMC5 use this operation to re-validate file entries inside the game archives.
 The sky's the limit as QBMS comes equipped with multiple compression algorithms which can be used when writing file entries, but please tread carefully and only use if you know what you’re doing.